jdleesmiller/jdleesmiller.github.io/_posts/2017-09-17-counting-states-combinatorics-2048.markdown

 # Footnotes

 [^Chinn]: Chinn, P. and Niederhausen, H., 2004.
 Compositions into powers of 2. *Congressus Numerantium*, 168, p.215. [(preprint)](http://math.fau.edu/Niederhausen/HTML/Papers/CompositionsIntoPowersOf2.doc)

+[^smallest-board]: We could also have shown this using the Markov chain analysis from [my previous post](/articles/2017/08/05/markov-chain-2048.html) by removing all of the states with more than nine tiles, and seeing whether it was still possible to reach the `2048` tile.
+If we [do this](https://github.com/jdleesmiller/twenty48/blob/4337c357f2cc14bdc3e14ddaa5207ad2a6a972e6/bin/markov_chain#L382-L397), we find that [it is not](https://github.com/jdleesmiller/twenty48/blob/4337c357f2cc14bdc3e14ddaa5207ad2a6a972e6/data/markov_chain/minmax_cells.csv).
+Interestingly, if we allow the Markov chain to continue to larger maximum tile values, the same analysis shows that it is possible to reach the `32768` (that is, \\(2^{15}\\)) tile on a 4x4 board, if the structure of the board is ignored.
+Whether this is true when there are structural constraints is still open, but I suspect it is not.
+It is, however, possible to play to at least the `8192` tile, as shown by [this AI bot](https://www.youtube.com/watch?v=96ab_dK6JM0).

 <script type="text/x-mathjax-config">
 MathJax.Hub.Config({